 After the teams were in different leagues for a while, they hooked up again in 2008, but the hatred had not subsided.
 In that first season both games saw crowd trouble, arrests, and even a referee injured by a coin thrown from the pitch.
 Cardiff fans trashed the away end of Swansea’s stadium on their first two trips back, and Swansea fans had to be dispersed while waiting for them to exit.

 It wasn’t all crowd trouble, though.
 The last derby at Ninian Park, in 2009, was a cracker:

 And the following season saw a classic 3-2 Swansea win at home.
 There doesn’t seem to be a full package of highlights for some reason, but here’s the winner:

 South Wales Derby in the 2010s

-The next 10 seasons after that classic saw only five South Wales Derbies, most of them low-scoring and with relatively few crowd problems.
-The last three, since the teams met up in the Championship for the 2019-20 season, have ended 1-0, 0-0, and 2-0.
+Since that classic, they have played only nine South Wales derbies, most of them low-scoring and with relatively few crowd problems.
+The last four, since the teams met up in the Championship for the 2019-20 season, have ended 1-0, 0-0, 2-0 and 1-0.